randomplayables/gothamloops/README.md

    - Score is based on the Manhattan distance from home (how many steps away).
    - Visiting cells farther from home earns more points.
    - Revisiting cells you've already been to in the current round earns no additional points.
-   - Visiting cells you've been to in previous rounds grants reduced points.
+   - Revisiting cells you've been to in previous rounds grants reduced points.

 5. **Round Ending**:
    - A round ends when either: